 Big bass will often key in on larger prey like crappie, perch, bluegill, and other sunfish.
 The late fall is also a great time for pitching and flipping to shallow water lay-down trees and docks.
 For me personally, this is where I find most of those really big bass in the late fall.
 You may have heard the term “big baits catch big bass”, but try to keep an open mind as the water temps get colder, you’ll sometimes need to downsize to smaller lures (even jigs).

 Most bodies of water that stratify go through what is known as the “fall turnover”.
-Many large natural lake and reservoirs never experience a turnover due to constant wind, waves and current throughout the summer to fall transition.
+Many large natural lakes and reservoirs never experience a turnover due to constant wind, waves, and current throughout the summer to fall transition.

 If you are not familiar with the term “turnover”, basically what happens is as the surface water temps cool down, there comes a point when the water below is warmer than the surface layer and this causes the lake to “turnover”.
 The colder water sinks, the warmer water rises and they mix together.
-Ultimately we end up with a fairly consistent water temperature from top to bottom.
+Ultimately we end up with fairly consistent water temperature from top to bottom.
 The thermocline that once existed over the summer disappears and bass are free to roam throughout the water column.